inab/WfExS-backend/INSTALL.md

-# Easy install and setup a Workflow Execution Service backend instance
+# "Easy" install and setup a Workflow Execution Service backend instance

-## Easy setup of core and main software dependencies
+## "Easy" setup of core and main software dependencies

-There is an automated installer at [installer.bash](installer.bash), which assumes both python3 and its pip and venv counterparts are properly installed.
-It installs both core dependencies and it fetches and installs:
+There is an automated installer at [installer.bash](installer.bash), which assumes both essential build dependencies (package build-essential in Ubuntu), curl, python3 and its pip and venv counterparts are properly installed.
+The automated installer installs both core dependencies and it fetches and installs:

   * OpenJDK: needed by Nextflow.
   * gocryptfs: needed by secure directories feature.